LibrariesHacked/data-treaders/introduction-to-data/exercise-working-with-data.md

 3. Accept the default options and click **OK**
 4. In the Pivot table selections, drag the **'Library'** field into the **'Rows'** section
 5. Drag the **'Issues'** field into the **'Values'** section
-6. Excel will calculate a 'Count of issues' for each library.
+6. Excel may calculate a 'Count of issues' for each library.
 This is actually the number of rows of data for that library.
 Instead, we want the SUM of the issues (each value added together).
 In the pivot table selections click on **'Count of issues'** and select **'Value field settings'**.
 Select **'Sum'** and click **OK**.
 7. To sort the table, click the drop down on the pivot table labelled **'Row labels'**.
 Click **'More sort options'** and select **'Sum of issues'**.

 #### Google Sheets

 1. In Google Sheets (https://docs.google.com/spreadsheets) start a new blank sheet.
 2. Import the data.
 Select **File > Import > Upload**.
 Drag the file newcastle_usage.csv to be uploaded, or use the file selection tool.
 3. When prompted, select to replace the existing spreadsheet and click Import.
 4. Select from the menu **Data > Pivot table**.
 5. On the Pivot menu for the **Rows** option add the field Library.